Mind-body practices with Sarah Atkinson

 Advanced training in Yoga Nidra, somatics, and yoga for mental health and sleep.

-I’m Sarah Atkinson, a mind-body teacher and guide with a background in psychology, and research focused on patient and user experiences in healthcare.
+I have a background in psychology, and research focused on patient and user experiences in healthcare.

 My work integrates somatic practices, nervous system regulation, sound, and embodied creative practices, like writing and freeform movement, to help people reconnect with clarity, steadiness, and authentic expression